I don’t know how to name this post

 I am back from the funeral home.

-The 28 years young woman has ended the life with the drug overdose.
+The 28 years young woman has ended her life with a drug overdose.

 What can I say?
-It was the heartbreaking experience to see her husband and the big family got devastated by the death.
+It was a heartbreaking experience to see her husband and the big family got devastated by the death.
 It was not the trash girl.
-In fact, it was a very bright, good-looking woman who loved life, was outstanding wife, and the most painful, was an amazing mother to 2 years old baby.
+In fact, it was a very bright, good-looking woman who loved life, was an outstanding wife, and the most painful was an amazing mother to 2 years old baby.

 If it was not enough, I have learned the same day that there were 47,173 deaths by suicide in our country just in 2017 along with estimated 1.4 million suicide attempts.

-Yes, the life is sometimes very stressful but should we look for this kind of "exit"?
+Yes, life is sometimes very stressful but should we look for this kind of "exit"?

 I don't have the data on how many men were among those deaths by suicide.

-What was the reason behind?
+What was the reason behind it?
 Terminal illness?
 Financial crash?